guilyx/Planetary-Orbit/README.md

 ## Prerequisites

-A list of required libraries is located in requirments.txt and can be installed via Pip with ```pip install -r requirments.txt```
+A list of required libraries is located in requirments.txt and can be installed via Pip with ```pip install -r requirements.txt```

 ## Built With